 Although the fast-track border procedure was initially introduced as an exceptional and temporary procedure, it has become the rule for a significant number of applications lodged in Greece.
-In 2020, the total number of applications lodged before the RAO of Lesvos, Samos, Chios, Leros and Rhodes and the AAU of Kos was 21,879, which represents more than half out of a total of 40,559 applications lodged in Greece the same year.
-During the same year, a total of 20,815 applications has been lodged before RAOs and AAUs that apply the procedure of Article 90 (3) L. 4636/2019, out of which 862 concerned unaccompanied minors.
+In 2021, the total number of applications lodged before the RAO of Lesvos, Samos, Chios, Leros, Rhodes and Kos was 6,320 , which represents less than the 25% of a total of 28,360 applications lodged in Greece the same year.
+6,050 new applicants were channeled into the fast-track border procedure in 2021, while the Asylum Service issued a total of 6,945 inadmissibility and in-merit decisions.

 The impact of the EU-Turkey Statement has been, inter alia, a de facto dichotomy of the asylum procedures applied in Greece.
-This is because, the procedure is applied in cases of applicants subject to the EU-Turkey Statement, i.e. applicants who have arrived on the Greek Eastern Aegean islands after 20 March 2016 and have lodged applications before the RAO of Lesvos, Chios, Samos and Leros, as well as the AAU of Kos.
+This is because, the procedure is applied in cases of applicants subjected to the EU-Turkey Statement, i.e. applicants who have arrived on the Greek Eastern Aegean islands after 20 March 2016 and have lodged applications before the RAO of Lesvos, Chios, Samos, Leros and Kos.
 On the contrary, applications lodged before the Asylum Unit of Fylakio by persons who entered through the Greek-Turkish land border and remaining in the RIC of Fylakio in Evros are not examined under the fast-track border procedure.